 Arm lift surgery, also known as brachioplasty, is done to improve the appearance of the arm above the elbow.
 Fluctuations in weight, growing older and heredity can cause the upper arms to have a drooping, sagging appearance, or the dreaded flabby arm look.
 This is a condition that cannot be corrected through exercise.

 This is a very common procedure done on patients who have lost massive amounts of weight and have loose, hanging skin that becomes very difficult to manage.
 Dr. Greenberg has extensive experience in handling the unique problems of massive weight loss patients.
-Call 407-644-3137 today to book your initial consultation.
+Candidates should be in excellent health, nonsmokers, and have realistic expectations for their procedure.

 The incisions are made in the arm groove in the mid portion of the arm so as to be as inconspicuous as possible.
 Liposuction may also be done as an adjunctive procedure if additional contouring is felt to be necessary.